Nat1405/newer-nifty/README.rst

 Recipes
 =======
 **These are pretty much all depreciated.** TODO(nat): update these.

+We have built several data reduction recipes that you may find useful.
+These consist of runtimeDate/user_options.json files that are loaded with the -l flag.

 1. To perform sorting, calibration data reductions, and science reductions without the telluric correction and without producing a merged cube:

 .. code-block:: text